School qualification choices – International Baccalaureate

-The IB is offered in English at the state school Athenée de Luxembourg and in French at the Lycée Technique du Centre.
-It is also offered at private fee-paying schools, The International School of Luxembourg (in conjunction with IGCSEs), Over the Rainbow (in French and English) and in French with German/English at the Waldorf School.
+The IB is offered in English at the state school Athenée de Luxembourg and in French at the Lycée Technique du Centre and the Lycée Mathias Adam (Lamadelaine and Differdange).
+It is also offered at private fee-paying schools, The International School of Luxembourg (in English and in conjunction with IGCSEs), Over the Rainbow (in French and English) and in French with German/English at the Waldorf School.

 Athenée de Luxembourg

 The Athenée de Luxembourg has been offering the IB in English since September 2017.
-It’s a seven year programme (grades 7 to 13), but students actually only join the IB programme in the final two years, and follow preparatory and intermediate years before this.
+It’s a seven year programme (grades 7 to 13), but students actually only join the IB programme in the final two years.
 The final IB qualification is also recognised as equivalent to the Luxembourgish ESC.

 The school holds admission tests between March and May of the previous academic year for grades 7 and 10, although it is possible to take tests for any year if there are spaces in the class.
 Tests are in maths and English for grades 7-8, maths, French and English for grades 9-10 and English, French, science and maths for grades 11 to 12.

 In the first year of secondary, pupils are taught English, French, Luxembourgish, maths, chemistry, biology, physics, art, music, history and sport.
 In the third year, geography is added, and in the fourth year, Luxembourgish is swapped for German.
-Pupils choose their options at the end of the fifth year (11th grade) after which they begin the IB programme.
+In the fifth year, geography is replaced with economics.
+Pupils then choose their options at the end of the fifth year (11th grade) after which they begin the IB programme.